 |

-Rigid motion: Translation
+Rigid transformation: Translation

-The translation (x, y) → (x + 4, y - 4) will map PQRS onto TUVW, making
+The translation ( x, y) → ( x + 4, y - 4) will map PQRS onto TUVW, making

 PQRS TUVW. |